chikakoo/stardew-valley-randomizer/README.md

   * Randomizes the season and day of each NPC's birthday
   * Does not assign birthdays to the same day
   * Does not assign birthdays on the same day of most festivals (excludes night market and the moonlight jellies)
+* NPC skin shuffle (OFF BY DEFAULT)
+  * Note that this setting can result in graphical weirdness, use at your own risk!
+  * Shuffles NPC skins and portaits among each other
+    * Any sprite sheets that are different sizes are tiled and/or cropped so they can work together
 * Garbage Can Randomizer
   * Places disliked/hated items in garbage cans from characters that are likely to use them
 * Spoiler log